Delahoyde & Hughes

 Pomona and Vertumnus:Pomona the nymph tends her orchard lovingly.
 Guys come around but she wants nothing to do with them.
 Vertumnus is also smitten and adopts a series of disguises to get close, including that of an old woman.
 In this guise he tells Pomona a story in which the youth Iphis, ignored by Anaxarete, hangs himself.
 Anaxarete turns into a statue.
 The intended carpe diem story doesn't really work, but when Vertumnus removes his disguise, Pomona is smitten anyway, so they become a successful couple.

-More Roman History:The book ends with another historical sequence of Roman leaders.
+More Roman History:The book ends with another sequence of Roman leaders as myth becomes legend becomes history.

 Metamorphoses Book XV